 This is a part of a series of our Fit Fueling course posts that outlines how and why Kelly Jones, RD CSSD and I decided to create a virtual Intuitive Eating and Sports Nutrition course for active women.
+Register for the next round!

 My first marathon training cycle memories are full of bottomless mimosa brunches in DC and freezing winter runs.
 Training was a lot of fun.
 The race was not fun.
 Really, if we’re being honest here (as always), I didn’t enjoy it.
 I felt nauseous, overheated, and fatigued for the entire second half.
 I crossed the Finish Line with little to no sense of pride because even though I “didn’t have a goal time,” I didn’t run as “fast” as I thought I could have.
 What I could have used is a lesson in intuitive eating—and some major expectation management—not a months-long half-assed training cycle mixed with orange juice and champagne.

-Fit Fueling: Intuitive Eating for the Female Athlete
+Fit Fueling: Mindful Eating for Active Women

-Register for our next Fit Fueling course—it starts Monday, 9/11!
+Register for our next Fit Fueling course

 For the next few cycles, I took things much more seriously.
 I stuck to fall races, which meant a little less summer fun for me.
 I was young and able-bodied, so a slight hangover didn’t wear too hard on my long runs.
 (I didn’t say I had NO summer fun, is what I’m saying.)
 But I put a lot of pressure on training cycles; by that I mean, I wasn’t drinking bottomless mimosas.
 I expected “training” to give me discipline, instead of bringing discipline to my training.
 I was following training plans of sorts.
 Eventually I worked with a coach, one-on-one.
 During training, I was more conscious of what I ate or didn’t eat.
 I wouldn’t say this was disordered eating, but I was experimenting with some food rules.
 There was a lingering diet mentality.
 With each marathon, I tried to eat a little more ON the run, but still not enough.
 I had phases of eating gluten- and dairy-free for reasons we won’t fully get into here.
 I ate fewer bread and pasta products as a result of those phases.